I am a serial list maker. I have 3 synchronous ‘to-do’ lists: ‘Do Today’, ‘Get done soon’, and the more liberal ‘Long Term To-Do’

 - Teach writing

-The aim of this post was not to make anyone feel small or big for what they achieved or didn’t.
+The aim of this post is not to make anyone feel small or big for what they achieved or didn’t.
 I hope we don’t judge ourselves by our productivity.
-The point I am trying to make is for accessibility.
-Can we please not take these optional virtual classes, accessibility discounts, alternate modes of communication, new standard of success away from those like me when this is over?
-I am sure we’ll do much better than we are told to expect of ourselves.
+The point I am trying to make is that of accessibility.
+Can we please take these optional virtual classes, accessibility discounts, alternate modes of communication, and kinder parameters for success into the non-pandemic world?
+I promise we’ll do much better than we are told to expect of ourselves.